supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

 ### Task 1: Explore Regulatory Compliance

 In this task, you will load sample security alerts and review the alert details.

-1. Login to WIN1 virtual machine with the password as provided in the environment tab.

-1. In the Edge browser, open the Azure portal at (https://portal.azure.com).

-1. In the **Sign in** dialog box, copy and paste Email/Username: <inject key="AzureAdUserEmail"></inject> and then select Next.

-1. In the **Enter password** dialog box, copy and paste Password: <inject key="AzureAdUserPassword"></inject> and then select **Sign in**.

 1. In the Search bar of the Azure portal, type *Defender*, then select **Microsoft Defender for Cloud**.